+ID RiC-E17

+Name Mandate

-ID RiC-E17 Name Mandate Definition Delegation of authority by an agent to another agent to perform an activity .
+Definition Delegation of responsibility or authority by an agent to another agent to perform an

+activity.

 Scope Notes Mandate is a kind of Rule (RiC-E16).
-A Mandate confers the authority or competencies of an agent to perform a specified activity .
-In addition to assigning an activity and delegating authority to perform the activity to an agent , a mandate commonly limits the place (jurisdiction) and date (time period) within which an agent may perform the activity (where and when).
+A mandate confers the responsibility or authority of an agent to perform a specified activity.
+In addition to assigning an activity and delegating responsibility or authority to perform the activity to an agent, a mandate commonly limits the place (jurisdiction) and date (time period) within which an agent may perform the activity (where and when).
 Mandates exist in a specific social and cultural context, and within that context are subject to change over time.
 While a mandate may be tacit, in whole or part, it may be explicitly expressed in a variety of documentary sources (for example, constitutions, legislation, (legal) acts, statutes, legal codes, ordinances, charges, charters, or mission statements).
 The evidence for identifying a mandate may be found in its entirety in one documentary source (for example, a law or regulation), or may be found in two or more sources.
 A mandate should not be confused with the one or more documentary sources that serve as evidence of its identity.
 A documentary source is a record .
-Examples Authority granted by electors to a person to represent them in Parliament Authority of a Mayor of New York City to grant building authorisations The mandate of the Australian Hearing Services, as set out by the Australian Hearing Services Act 1991 (s 7), is to provide hearing services, carry out research and development in relation to hearing services and acoustic development, and conduct education about hearing services.
-O decreto n.
-603/1890 dá como competências da Inspetoria Geral de Terras e Colonização a extremação das terras de domínio público e particular, a demarcação, divisão e registro das terras devolutas, a legitimação de posses, concessões e sesmarias, além da fiscalização e direção de todos os serviços atinentes à imigração e colonização e promoção da imigração espontânea Comments
+Examples Authority granted by electors to a person to represent them in Parliament [en] Authority of a Mayor of New York City to grant building authorisations [en] The mandate of the Australian Hearing Services, as set out by the Australian Hearing Services Act 1991 (s 7), is to provide hearing services, carry out research and development in relation to hearing services and acoustic development, and conduct education about hearing services. [en] O decreto n.
+603/1890 dá como competências da Inspetoria Geral de Terras e Colonização a extremação das terras de domínio público e particular, a demarcação, divisão e registro das terras devolutas, a legitimação de posses, concessões e sesmarias, além da fiscalização e direção de todos os serviços atinentes à imigração e colonização e promoção da imigração espontânea [pt] Authority of The National Archives (UK) to maintain and make public a register of manorial documents in England and Wales. [en] Comments